anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 runHpass cfg = undefined
 ```

-also we have saved useful functions from trying out `argon2` in the `ghci` session.
+Also we have saved useful functions from trying out `argon2` in the `ghci` session.
 What our `runHpass` is going to do?
 We take in the options, derive the key
 and save that key to clipboard to copy paste that in the browser window.